-With the world becoming more and more digital, passwords are central to keeping your identify and your assets safe and secure.
+With the world becoming more and more digital, passwords are central to keeping your identity and your assets safe and secure.
 If your password is easy to guess, you are a prime target for hackers.
 Whether you rely on it for your business, banking, or just everyday personal use, the internet is becoming a mega data field that contains everything about your life.
 What is standing in the way of you and your personal information?
 A password of course.
-Which is why you shouldn’t be nonchalant about creating these passwords for all of your accounts.
-Hackers are very crafty and can easily guess password whether it be through brute force, or phishing scams.
+This is why you shouldn’t be nonchalant about creating these passwords for all of your accounts.
+Hackers are very crafty and can easily guess passwords whether it be through brute force, or phishing scams.
 But the trick to creating passwords is having a strong one and also being able to remember it.
 Here are a few tips to get you started and to help make all of your accounts more secure.

 Most Common Passwords

 First and foremost, here are the passwords you absolutely should NOT be using.
 If you are using any of these passwords for any of your accounts stop reading this right now and go change them.
 These are the most commonly used passwords on the internet from 2015.

 Even if you aren’t a professional hacker you could probably guess any of these passwords within a few tries.
 Please, PLEASE don’t use these passwords.
 We beg of you!

 Use Different Passwords Everywhere